-Visiting Chile’s Atacama Desert With Kids
+Visiting Chile’s Atacama Desert Hand

 Before leaving the Atacama desert, we had one last stop to make- and not an easy stop by any means.
 This stop was more of a 4 hour drive, 1 night, and 3 hour drive back detour.
 Pretty sure it took me longer to force Danny’s hand on this than it took us to make the detour.
 But there was no way I was going to spend a month in Chile and miss seeing the Hand of the Desert, so off we went.

-By some miracle, both girls synchronized their naps and we had a pretty quiet 2 hours in the car 🙌.
+By some miracle, both girls synchronized their naps and we had a pretty quiet 2 hours in the car.
 I have to hand it to them though – they did pretty well all things considered!